2017 The Year of Design

 As much as I loved painting, I had to find a way back to earning a decent living.
 It was that or find a part-time/full-time job.
 When I started thinking about how to make money, I knew that design was the only way.
 I have found over the years that people always find money for necessities.
 They need graphic design to run their businesses and there is always wedding/important life events that needs invitations, etc.

-Now that I have a base for my business, I finally have a bit of free time.
-90% of my time will still need to be spent on maintaining and building my graphic design business, but I am finally taking the weekends for myself.
+Now that I have a solid base for my business, I finally have a bit of free time.
+80% of my time will still need to be spent on maintaining and building my graphic design business, but I am finally taking the weekends for myself.
 So how will I be filling my weekends?
 Fine Art?
 For sure, but I won’t be painting.
-I will miss it, but I have moved my studio upstairs into a bedroom so there is really no room for canvas storage or all of the larger supplies needed for painting.
-Instead, I will be doing embroidery.
-NO, not your grandma’s embroidery, this is super cool stuff and I am looking forward to sharing more about it in upcoming posts.
+I will miss it, but I have moved my studio upstairs into a bedroom so there is really no room for canvas storage or all of the larger supplies needed for painting and I paint large.
+I am working on selecting a medium that requires minimal supplies and will fit within a super small studio space.

 Well, this ended up being much longer than I had planned, but I wanted to illustrate how an artists journey can go.
 The road is not always straight and not always easy, but totally worth it.
 I do intend to produce detailed posts about several of the directions I have taken and to outline the good, the bad and the ugly.